Your shopping cart is currently empty.

 In the first two years, the competing shoots to the leading shoot are removed.

-Every year, dead wood should be removed and vertical branches, known as water shoots, should be removed.
-Branches nibbled by animals are potential sources of infection and should also be removed.
-It is advisable to treat large cuts with tree resin.
+Every year, deadwood should be removed, and vertically growing branches, known as water sprouts, should be cut back.
+Branches damaged by animals are potential sources of infection and should also be removed.
+It is advisable to treat large pruning wounds with tree resin.

 In winter, dead branches of the apricot tree as well as branches growing inward should be removed.